 The screw-in towing eye has a left-hand thread.
 Turn it anti-clockwise to install it.
+Make sure that the towing eye is fully tightened.

-The towing eye must always be carried in the vehicle
+The towing eye must always be carried in the vehicle.

 Insert your finger into the hole on the underside of the cover and prise off the cover.
 Install the towing eye.